jbiatek/BSGRulebook/dynamic.md

 If Helena Cain uses "Blind Jump" while a "Mission Specialist" is assigned, ignore the "Mission Specialist" instructions for that jump, leaving it in place for later.
 Draw 2 civilian ships and destroy them [according to the normal rules for "drawing and destroying"](#drawing-and-destroying).

 When "Kat" uses her "Hot Shot" ability, there is no die roll, so cards that affect die rolls cannot be used.
 An attack on a basestar with structural damage does not get +2 with "Hot Shot" for the same reason.
+She also cannot defeat Scar with a "Hot Shot", because he can only be destroyed by a die roll.

 If Ellen Tigh steals a title using "Manipulative" but then loses it before the end of her turn, she is no longer capable of following the instruction to return it and it therefore stays with whoever now has it.
 If she attempts to return it but the player it belonged to is no longer capable of holding the title, it goes to the first in the appropriate [line of succession](#lines-of-succession).
-If she became President again during her "Manipulative" turn through some other action, she must still follow the instruction to return the title at the end of her turn.
+Even if, during her "Manipulative" turn, she becomes President again, or passes the Skill check at "Administration", she must still follow the instruction to return the title at the end of her turn.
 She cannot use "Manipulative" to become Admiral if she is in the Brig.

 <p class="allies" markdown="1">Ellen Tigh's "Politically Adroit" is simultaneous with the instruction to encounter an Ally, since both occur "at the end of your Movement step".
 As always, the current player (in this case, Ellen Tigh herself) may choose which order they are resolved in.
 If encountering an Ally causes a move, she may use "Adroit" in her new location if she hasn't already.</p>

 </div>

 <p class="exodus" markdown="1">
-Hoshi's<span class="pegasus"> "Reluctant" weakness also applies to Movement actions on Skill cards (as does any game effect that affects actions of a particular type).
+Hoshi's<span class="pegasus"> "Reluctant" weakness also applies to Movement actions on Skill cards, because any restrictions on actions also apply to Movement actions.
 His</span> "Dutiful" ability can be used once for *each* location listed.
 So, for example, if he used his "Organized" once-per-game on those 3 locations, he could also use "Dutiful" each time on them.
 </p>

 <div class="daybreak" markdown="1">